This page contains following topics:

 Like in other European countries, most people in Germany park their vehicles on roadsides.
-As parking on the roadside is the most common and cheaper option.
-There are some other facilities also available, like open parking ground (Parkplatz), underground parking facility (Tiefgarage) and covered parking facility (Parkhaus).
+Since parking on the roadside is the most common and cheaper option.
+There are also some other facilities available, like open parking ground (Parkplatz), underground parking facility (Tiefgarage), and covered parking facility (Parkhaus).

 Parking along the roadside is only allowed in the direction of traffic on that side.
-On one-way streets, parking is allowed in both the right and left side, because both sides have the same, unidirectional flow of traffic.
+On one-way streets, parking is allowed on both the right and left sides, because both sides have the same, unidirectional traffic flow.

 A parking area is indicated by sign 314.